 Defining clear requirements, doing discovery, and setting expectations early on.

 The whole team has to be working towards the same goals and there can't be any confusion on what we are shipping at the end of the day.
+Once designs are handed off, that's it for that version and new refinements and iterations have to be kept for next time.

 03